Polar Codes with Mixed-Kernels: Mixed-Kernels by an Example

 \subsection{Polarization and Polarization Rate}

-In this part, we study the polarization property of the mixed kernel and its rate of polarization.
-We show that $g_2(\cdot)$'s properties determine the asymptotic mixed kernel properties. \begin{proposition} Assume that $g_2(\cdot)$ is a polarizing kernel, i.e. for a construction that is based only on $g_2(\cdot)$ we have that
+In this part we study the polarization property of our mixed-kernels example and its rate of polarization.
+We show that $g_1(\cdot)$'s characteristics determine the attributes of the mixed-kernels structure for asymptotically long codes. \begin{proposition} Assume that $g_1(\cdot)$ is a polarizing kernel, i.e. for a construction that is based only on $g_1(\cdot)$ we have that